Deltares/hydromt/docs/user_guide/model_main.rst

 * :ref:`clipping a model <model_clip>`: changing the spatial domain of an existing model (e.g. select subbasins from a larger model).

 The building and clipping methods required the user to provide a :ref:`region` of interest.
-HydroMT provides several options to define a region based on a geospatial or hydrographic regions.
+HydroMT provides several options to define a region based on a geospatial or hydrographic region.

 The exact process of building or updating a model can be configured in a single configuration *.ini* file.
 This file describes the full pipeline of model methods and their arguments.
 The methods vary for the